Bono State: Colin Flight

-Colin Flight also conducted a re-evaluation of Meyerowitz's Bono-Manso chronology using statistical analysis and corroborating Arabic and colonial records.
-He confirmed that Meyerowitz's fieldwork at Techiman in the 1940s relied heavily on the cooperation of Nana Akumfi Ameyaw III, who sought to use her publications to strengthen Techiman's political position within the Ashanti Confederacy.
-Flight noted that Meyerowitz's data were based on an alleged ritual system in which each king annually deposited a gold nugget in a brass vessel (kuduo) and each queenmother placed a silver bead or cowry in a decorated pot to record the years of reign.
-These were reportedly counted in 1945 by Kofi Antubam, Meyerowitz's interpreter, and the results sent to her as numerical data for reconstructing the Bono-Manso dynasty.
+Colin Flight re-examined Eva Meyerowitz's chronology of Bono Manso using statistical analysis and comparisons with Arabic and colonial sources.
+He noted that Meyerowitz's research at Techiman during the 1940s was carried out with the support of Nana Akumfi Ameyaw III.
+Flight argued that Ameyaw hoped her work would strengthen Techiman's position within the Ashanti Confederacy.
+Meyerowitz's chronology was based on a reported custom in which each king placed a gold nugget in a brass vessel (kuduo) every year, while each queen mother placed a silver bead or cowry in a decorated pot.
+The contents were said to record the number of years each ruler had reigned.
+According to Flight, the objects were counted in 1945 by Kofi Antubam, Meyerowitz's interpreter, who sent the figures to her for use in reconstructing the Bono dynasty.